-Course offerings reflect the 2017-2018 Elmhurst College Catalog.
+Course offerings reflect the 2022-2023 Elmhurst University Catalog.
 One unit of credit equals four semester hours.

-Browse the courses below to explore department-wide education offerings for the minor in teaching English learners.
+Browse the courses to explore department-wide education offerings for the minor in teaching English learners.
 The prerequisite for all courses 200 level or higher is admission to the program.